Singapore minister warns of spike in coronavirus cases

 However, Wong pointed out that "despite our very best efforts, we have to be mentally prepared for the number of infected cases in Singapore to go up", Channel News Asia quoted the minister as saying. "... the number of cases rising by just a handful every day.
 But this may not be the norm and it can change very easily.
 You see this in other countries too, where you have very few cases for a few days and then suddenly, one incident occurs and there is a sharp spike in cases and sustained transmission.

 "This has happened elsewhere; it can happen in Singapore too," the Channel quoted Wong as warning.
-In the meantime, 'Contact tracing' is underway for the other coronavirus cases to establish any links to previous cases or travel history to affected countries or regions, said the ministry.
+Meanwhile, the Health Ministry on Wednesday identified the two new patients as a 62-year-old female non-teaching staff member of Creative O Preschoolers' Bay at 31 International Business Park and a 43-year-old male, who was in Malaysia from February 18 to 21.
+The ministry said it is tracing people who have been in contact with the patients.
+'Contact tracing' is underway for the other coronavirus cases to establish any links to previous cases or travel history to affected countries or regions, said the ministry.

-Singapore has recorded 110 cases till Tuesday, 14 of which were from the Wizlearn Technologies in the Science Park hub on the West Coast of the city state.
-No patients were discharged on Tuesday.
-To date, a total of 78 people have been discharged from hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)